UselessPickles/diamondtel-m92-bluetooth/operating_instructions/README.md

       - One bar sweeping back and forth: Bluetooth pairing.
  - ✔️ CONTROL KEYS
-    - `STO`/`RCL`: Due to limited storage on the Bluetooth Adapter, only 24 digits and 29 locations are supported
+    - `STO`/`RCL`: Due to limited storage on the Bluetooth Adapter, only 24 digits per phone number and 29 storage locations are supported (from 01 to 29).
  - EXTENDED BASIC FEATURES
     - See the EXTENDED FEATURE OPERATIONS section for per-feature details.
  - ✔️ BASIC OPERATION